©2021 William A. Lasher

 The Equator dissected the island of Borneo, and the climate was extremely wet.
-A true tropical rain forest with no dry season, there were daily thunderstorms on a year round basis.
-Moonblade and I found a store that sold short pants and light short sleeved shirts in the town center – what a relief, because our woolen English street clothes were certainly too heavy for the hot and humid climate.
+A true tropical rain forest with no dry season, there were daily thunderstorms on a year-round basis.
+Moonblade and I found a store that sold short pants and light short sleeved shirts in the town center – what a relief, because our woolen English street clothes were much too heavy for the hot and humid climate.

 The next day, Molly and I accompanied Professor Krause and his learned colleagues to the Morpurgo village.
 Kurniawan sent a party of young lads in outrigger canoes to pick us up.
 The size of the ocean surf was greatly diminished within the confines of the protected bay, and the strong Morpurgo boys used paddles to propel us across the placid waters.

-As we walked through the village we passed by people here and there, few of them spoke much English, but all were friendly – positively beaming when they saw Kurniawan, an apparent local hero of sorts.
+As we walked through the village, we passed by people here and there.
+Few of them spoke much English, but all were friendly – positively beaming when they saw Kurniawan, a local hero.